Cadet Initial Entry Training (CIET)

 How do I go?

 Contact the XU Army ROTC Department immediately if you think you might be eligible and interested.
 A military science counselor will advise you on how you best can prepare yourself and give you the opportunity to apply for a CIET scholarship if you are interested.
-Call (513) 745-1066 or e-mail email@example.com.
+Call (513) 745-1060 or click here to send an email.